20:10 07 September 2015

 4.2.4 The club reserves the right to withdraw Season Tickets from supporters whose conduct is not in keeping with that stated in this Customer Charter under the section 'Supporters' Conduct'.

-4.3.1 In line with Football League guidance, at least 5% of tickets for each game will be made available to non-season ticket holders.
+4.3.1 In line with EFL guidance, at least five per cent of tickets for each game will be made available to non-season ticket holders.

 4.3.2 For 'all-ticket' matches or games where it is expected that demand may exceed supply, the club operates an agreed priority system that ensures genuine supporters get first access to tickets for big games both home and away.
 This system has been agreed by all supporters groups, the Trust and the Club Board and is defined in the Priority System rules.